Grease (song): Production

 The song was recorded separately from, and later than, the rest of those in the film.
 Shortly after the filming of the 1978 musical Sgt.
-Pepper's Lonely Hearts Club Band, Gibb invited cast-mate Peter Frampton to play guitar on the Grease session, while also providing backing vocals himself.
+Pepper's Lonely Hearts Club Band, Gibb invited castmate Peter Frampton to play guitar on the Grease session, while also providing backing vocals himself.
 The other musicians were some of those from the Andy Gibb album that was being made around the same time.
 Frankie Valli was approached to provide the vocals, due to his vocal range being similar to that of Barry Gibb, his being under the management of Allan Carr at the time, and his status as a popular singer from the pre-British Invasion era that Grease represented.
 Gibb had a long-standing respect for Valli as "one of the hallmark voices of our generation".
 Valli accepted, despite suffering from severe otosclerosis and loss of hearing at the time.
 When Valli recorded "Grease", he did not have a recording contract, having been contracted to Private Stock Records which had folded earlier in 1978.
-After the single was released on the RSO label, which also issued the soundtrack, Valli quickly landed a deal with Warner Bros., which had Valli's group The Four Seasons under contract at the time.
+After the single was released on the RSO label, which also issued the soundtrack, Valli quickly landed a deal with Warner Bros., which had Valli's group the Four Seasons under contract at the time.
+Valli did not want to record a full album for RSO because he felt that Robert Stigwood had too much control over the Bee Gees' career and had too much of a conflict of interest in his numerous job titles.

 "Grease" was one of four songs in the film that had not been part of the original musical, and it was the only one not performed by the cast.
 Valli had been offered the part of the Teen Angel but chose to sing the theme song instead, stating that although that character's song ("Beauty School Dropout") did not chart as a hit, both Valli and Frankie Avalon profited mightily from their respective appearances through album royalties, and thus the choice worked out.
-The film's director, Randal Kleiser, did not like the added songs because they did not fit the late-1950s/early 1960s style either musically or lyrically, and Kleiser had planned on a different composition by Charles Fox and Paul Williams (Fox having written the theme from Happy Days) before being overruled by the producers.
+The film's director, Randal Kleiser, did not like the added songs because they did not fit the late 1950s/early 1960s style either musically or lyrically, and Kleiser had planned on a different composition by Charles Fox and Paul Williams (Fox having written the theme from Happy Days) before being overruled by the producers.
 The anachronism was especially true of "Grease", which used disco instrumentation and a contemporary 1970s beat but was, nonetheless, left in.

-The film's opening title sequence animation was created by animator John David Wilson's Fine Arts Films studio.
+The film's opening title sequence animation, with "Grease" being played, was created by animator John David Wilson's Fine Arts Films studio.